Dinosaur Contemporaries

 Rhadinosteus parvus

 Rhadinosteus parvus was a small species of frog living in the Late Jurassic Period.
 Its name means, "small slender bone," which makes sense because the frog was only a half inch (1 cm) long.
 Like other small invertebrates, frog bones tend to be extremely delicate.
-However, a slab of Jurassic rock uncovered at Dinosaur in the Rainbow Park area.
-The slab of pond deposits contained over a dozen skeletons!
+However, a slab of Jurassic pond deposits uncovered in the Rainbow Park area of Dinosaur contained over a dozen skeletons!
 While they can be hard to discern, close inspection of the slab revealed that the skeletons were mostly intact.
-However, most of the frogs were still undergoing metamorphosis (the biological process tadpoles undertake to become adult frogs).
+However, the frogs had died while still undergoing metamorphosis (the biological process tadpoles undertake to become adult frogs).
 As a result, no adult frogs were found.
 Still, Rhadinosteus parvus remains the only nearly-complete frog skeleton from the Morrison ecosystem.
-It's one of the best preserved frog specimens from the Late Jurassic.
+It's one of the best preserved frog specimens from the Late Jurassic Period.
 Like modern frogs, Rhadinosteus parvus was an aquatic carnivore that likely fed on insects.

 A drawing of a kind of newt from the Late Jurassic preriod called Iridotriton hechti.